Cognitive Behavioural Therapy for Anxiety

 shortness of breath

 Cognitive Behavioural Therapy (CBT) helps us identify and change unhelpful cycles of thought and behaviour that keep anxiety going.
 CBT for anxiety helps you challenge your current ways of thinking and learn more helpful strategies in order to both reduce anxiety and increase your ability to cope with it.

 CBT is backed by clinical research and is recommended by the National Institute of Health and Care Excellence (NICE) for the treatment of anxiety.

 If this feels all too familiar to you and you'd like support managing your anxiety, we're here for you.
-Book an Initial Consultation now and we'll be happy to support you with your journey to recovery.
+Contact Us now to book an appointment or find out more and we'll be happy to support you with your journey to recovery.